NosebleedPlant/PCG-Caves-and-Mazes-PathFinding/README.md

 - C++ Programming
 - Basic OpenGL
 - Procedural Caves using Cellular Automata
-- Mazes using Prims's Algo
+- Mazes using Randomized Depth First
 - Pathfinding

 **Currently only tested for windows**
 ## About:
-This is a simple application that randomly generates caves or a maze[under construction] and allows users to pathfind using A* between two points.
+This is a simple application that randomly generates caves or a maze and allows users to pathfind using A* between two points.
 The outputs are displayed using opengl.
 The purpose of this project as stated above was to exercise my understanding of various things I had picked up in classes outside of an academic setting in hopes of better ingraining them into my skillset.

 ## Preview: